 3. ExpressVPN.
 Great Android app that is easy to install and use.
 They have a fast server and are ideal for streaming and downloading.
 ExpressVPN’s privacy and security are both excellent.

 Check out our full list of the best android VPN you can use for your phone.

-Is there a VPN inbuilt into Android?
+Is there a VPN built into Android?

-Is it possible to set up a VPN for free?
+Can I set up a VPN for free?

 Absolutely!
 Android users can set up a VPN for free.
 Many reputable VPN providers offer a free tier of services compatible with Android devices.
 You can manually connect by entering the VPN configuration data or using one of the VPN apps available for download from the Google Play Store.

 What are some of the best free VPNs for Android?